The Master of Science in Psychological Science Degree at The University of Illinois is a two-year program designed to:

 Students in the MS program receive formalized professional development guidance and training for a variety of professional topics, including publishing, public speaking, academic writing, research ethics, mentoring, interviewing for jobs or doctoral interviews, and preparing for post-graduate work.
 Professional development topics are customized for the needs of each cohort with the aim of preparing students for their future plans.

-"Before the fall semester had even started, my soon-to-be adviser called me and told me he wanted to do everything he could to help me gain admission into a PhD program, and to help me lock down a job as a psychological scientist within the next few years.
+"Before the fall semester had even started, my soon-to-be advisor called me and told me he wanted to do everything he could to help me gain admission into a PhD program, and to help me lock down a job as a psychological scientist within the next few years.
 Since arriving at the University of Illinois, I have had at my disposal any resource imaginable to conduct high-quality research, write clearly and effectively about said research, and present myself professionally as a contributor to the shared corpus of psychological knowledge."

 -Drew Weiner, MSPS graduate, 2019